Arongil/Adventure/README.md

-# Adventure 🍺
+# Text Adventure 🍺

-Welcome to the deep, dark terminal... home of the text adventure.
+Dive into the adventure:

 * Play as mage, rogue, or paladin
 * Level up to learn new abilities